sherlock-audit/2022-09-notional-judging/021-H/1-report.md

     # after 1 quarter each Notional market is re-initialized
     environment.notional.initializeMarkets(2, False)

-    # due to some unforseen circumstance (hack, poor vault strategy, etc.) accounts[1] attempts to
+    # due to some unforeseen circumstance (hack, poor vault strategy, etc.) accounts[1] attempts to
-    # exit the vault prior to the maturity being sttled and retrieve their collateral
+    # exit the vault prior to the maturity being settled and retrieve their collateral
     # despite not having borrowed any fCash, the maturity they entered into is now idiosyncratic and
     # thus exitVault will fail
     environment.notional.exitVault(